 - If you have not applied for the FAFSA (Free Application for Federal Student Aid), apply for free here.
 Donnelly’s school code is 001914.
 For more information, visit our Financial Aid page.
 If you need further assistance, please schedule a time to meet with our TRIO associate here.

-- Not eligible for the FAFSA?
-No problem!
-We have many scholarships that do not require you to be FAFSA eligible.
+- We have many scholarships that do not require you to be FAFSA eligible.
 Fill out Donnelly's Institutional Aid Application here.

 2. Send us your transcripts.